-Boys applying to enter Year 9 have two options:
+Boys applying to enter Year 9 have a number of different options:

 - To sit 12+ exams when they are in Year 7

-- If places are still available there maybe an opportunity to sit 13+ exams in Year 8.
-Please check with the admissions office.
+- In the likelihood that places are still available candidates can sit 13+ exams in Year 8.

 The 11+ examinations will take place in January or May (please state preference upon registration).
 The 12+ will take place in January.
 An interview will also take place before any offer can be made.
 If the offer of a place is made, acceptance paperwork and a deposit is sought to secure the place for eventual entry.